-MCL Tear Rehab in Holstein, MO
+MCL Tear Treatment in Holstein, MO

 Anatomy of an MCL Tear

-The knee is a complex joint made up of bones, cartilage, muscles, and ligaments (that link bone to bone), working in unison to ensure stability and mobility.
+The knee is a complex joint comprising bones, cartilage, muscles, and ligaments (which connect bone to bone), working in unison to ensure stability and mobility.
 Four primary ligaments support the knee: the anterior cruciate ligament (ACL), posterior cruciate ligament (PCL), lateral collateral ligament (LCL), and medial collateral ligament (MCL).

 Functions of the MCL in Knee Stability